What is Prenatal Pilates?

 Having weak back muscles reduces the ability to support the extra weight from the baby.
 This may worsen your posture (such as rounding of the shoulders and the back in order to accommodate to the added weight) and lead to unnecessary loading onto the joints and back, resulting in joint problems and back pains.

 As your baby grows bigger, your abdominal muscles are increasingly stretched – a lack of support due to weak abdominal muscles may cause your back and pelvis to be strained.
 Weakened pelvic floor muscles may become less supportive to your uterus, which may shift lower into your pelvis under your baby’s weight.
-Pilates helps to relieve this problem as the exercises focuses on core strengthening and muscular endurance, which relieves the strain off your back and pelvis.
-Many Pilates exercises are performed on your hands and knees, which is an ideal position for pregnancy.
-Pilates can also help to ensure a smoother delivery by getting your baby into the right position for birth.
+Prenatal Pilates classes help to relieve this problem as the prenatal Pilates exercises focuses on core strengthening and muscular endurance, which relieves the strain off your back and pelvis.
+Many prenatal Pilates exercises are performed on your hands and knees, which is an ideal position for pregnancy.
+Prenatal Pilates can also help to ensure a smoother delivery by getting your baby into the right position for birth.

 Changes in balance and posture during pregnancy will make your movements seem clumsier.
 Pilates helps to stabilize the body by improving body awareness and balance, helping you to walk without swaying from side to side so much as your bump grows.

 (Source: Core Matrix)

 Our qualified instructors are trained to design a safe & effective routine for moms-to-be: exercises such as those that involve lying flat on your back are avoided, and instructors will ensure that participants do not over-stretch during the exercises.
 Be assured, you’re in safe and trusty hands!

 Pilates exercises strengthens both the strong and weak muscles of the body through full-body core and endurance exercises.
 This prevents muscle imbalances, and improves control and flexibility of the muscles.